We could have backed out. Easily backed out. The hesitancy in her voice told me we really weren't doing her a favor by stopping in for a visit.

 She has a yellow ball tucked away and she directs Drew to form a triangle with Madeline and herself, then they begin rolling the ball to one another.

 Thirty minutes passes quickly and it is time to walk across the street to pick up the older two from VBS.

 We say good-bye.
 She hands me a box of cards and wonders if we'd like the Max Lacado Hermie themed birthday card set.
-I thank her and take the box, with a top cover so vivid it looks like it could be the top cover of a puzzle box, and I hand it to Drew, knowing he would like to see the picture.
+I thank her and take the box with the vivid cover and hand it to Drew, knowing he would like to see the picture.

 She asks Drew and Madeline if they will come visit again.

 On the way out, I remember the last VBS the oldest, Robby, attended and how she walked across the street for the last day's picnic.
 I know the answer, but I invite her again to the Friday afternoon picnic.

 Too many people.
 Too far too walk.
 It is true.
 I know a lot can change in a couple of years at her age.

 Drew walks out the front doors behind me, with Madeline straddling my hip, and yells back to her, "Good-bye...thanks for the puzzle!"